These maps show how Trump's cuts to food stamps hurt his voters

 Our big announcement on the Trump-Russia scandal.

-President Donald Trump unveiled his 2018 budget today, with trillions in cuts over the next 10 years to government programs such as Medicaid, farm subsidies, affordable housing, and other anti-poverty programs.
+President Donald Trump unveiled his 2018 budget today, with more than $1 trillion in cuts over the next 10 years to government programs such as Medicaid, farm subsidies, affordable housing, and other anti-poverty programs.

-The budget includes $191 billion in cuts over a decade to the Supplemental Nutrition Assistance Program (SNAP), or food stamps—25 percent of the program's budget.
-About 44 million people benefit from food stamps in the US, especially poorer states in the Southeast.
-For example, one out of every five people in Louisiana receives food stamps in a given month, according to a report by the Center on Budget and Policy Priorities.
+The budget includes $193 billion in cuts over a decade to the Supplemental Nutrition Assistance Program (SNAP), or food stamps—25 percent of the program's budget.
+About 44 million people benefit from food stamps in the United States, especially poorer states in the Southeast.
+For example, 1 out of every 5 people in Louisiana receive food stamps in a given month, according to a report by the Center on Budget and Policy Priorities.

 Trump's proposed cuts to food stamps will by and large hit the states that voted for him the hardest.
 Louisiana voted overwhelmingly for Trump, as did its Southeast counterparts Mississippi, Alabama, West Virginia, and Georgia.
-Out of the ten states with the highest food stamp-use by population, seven voted Republican in last year's presidential election (see more details in the list below).
+Out of the 10 states with the highest food stamp use by population, seven voted Republican in last year's presidential election.
+(See more details in the list below.)

 Other supplemental nutrition programs such as Women, Infants, and Children (WIC) will receive cuts, according to a budget leaked by centrist think tank Third Way.
 The program received $6.35 billion in 2017 and will receive $5.15 billion in 2018.